Autodesk App Store - Information for AutoCAD and AutoCAD Vertical Developers

 - Your product should be stable, and not behave or alter the behavior of AutoCAD in a way that we deem unsuitable (for example, blocking standard AutoCAD functionality, blocking the functionality of another plug-in, causing data loss etc.).

-- Your plug-in must include a partial CUIX file to add UI elements for your plug-in to the AutoCAD RibbonBar.
-We’ll explain more later in this document.
+- Your product must include a partial CUIX file to add UI elements for your product to the AutoCAD RibbonBar.
+We’ll explain more about it later in this document.

 Standalone applications and other content